 Our commitment to the people and wilderness of Adirondacks is the core of the Adirondack Flag's mission.
 Our 10% to Thrive commitment ensures that your support of our community will support the greater Adirondack community too.

+We're always looking for opportunities to support great Adirondack non-profits.
 Have ideas for how we can support your community and a thriving Adirondack Park?

 Please let us know -- click here and send us a note.

 The Adirondacks: We are Part of Each Other